mRzadzinski/book-collection/README.md

 Simple web app to create your book collection

-(Several predefined options to play with are provided)
+(Several predefined examples to play with are provided)

 (There is no data storage for long term use)